omarHus/Personal-Trainer-AI/README.md

 ## To do:
 - Fix Errors in Heroku Deployment:
-    1. Send output video to cloudinary, send html tag to taskstatus route and then to ajax and display it.
-    2. Remove some imports from environment to free some memory.
-Check to be sure which one's are necessary.
+    1. Clear up RAM on worker dyno
-    3. Post pipeline and web structure diagrams on README
+    2. Post pipeline and web structure diagrams on README